 Fortunately, Python was created in such a way that it is both versatile and understandable.
 Since we welcome veterans and military spouses of all skill levels to participate in our coding boot camps, and no prior coding experience is required, Python is the best way to continue meeting the needs of all our students.

 Being able to learn Python easily not only decreases the learning curve to become an effective coder, but it also increases confidence and competence at an early level to keep motivation and satisfaction high.
-There’s a lot to be said for the value of Python for its earning potential and versatility, but it’s also helpful to remember that the psychological component of mastering a skill and choosing a career plays a huge part in how well you do, whether you choose to stick with it, and your quality of life in the job!
+That psychological component of mastering a skill in your chosen career plays a huge part in how well you do, whether you choose to stick with it, and your quality of life in the job!

 Python is valuable to learn now and in the future